 by starting the server with the

-statements as received by the server, but for security reasons
+statements as received by the server.

 Contents of the audit log file produced by the audit log plugin are not encrypted.
 For security reasons, this file should be written to a directory accessible only to the MySQL server and users with a legitimate reason to view the log.
-See Section 184.108.40.206, “Audit Log Plugin Security Considerations”.
+See Section 220.127.116.11, “MySQL Enterprise Audit Security Considerations”.

-To guard log files against unwarranted exposure, they should be
+To guard log files against unwarranted exposure, locate them in

 a directory that restricts access to the server and the database

-and the database administrator.
-If you log to tables in the
+administrator.
+If the server logs to tables in the

-mysql database, access to those tables
+mysql database, grant access to those tables

-Replication slaves store the password for the replication master
+Replicas store the password for the replication source in the

 alternative to storing the password in a file is to use the

-credentials for connecting to the master.
+credentials for connecting to the source.